BACK TO THE MAIN PAGE : BACK TO BOOK I

 Chapter 6: On the first and second immortality of the body.

-DISTINCTION XIX: On the Generation of Adam & Eve’s Posterity
+DISTINCTION XX: On the Generation of Adam & Eve’s Posterity

 Scholars who wish to request a personal copy of the Latin/English text of this Distinction, along with Bonaventure’s Commentary on the same, may request such by contacting the Commentary Project through the link at the bottom of this page.
 This Distinction will be published on the CD-Rom edition of Book II, Deo volente, but not on the Web.